-Net Investment in Leases-Net investment in leases are recognized when the Company's Ground Leases qualify as sales-type leases.
-The net investment in leases is initially measured at the present value of the fixed and determinable lease payments, including any guaranteed or unguaranteed residual value of the asset at the end of the lease, discounted at the rate implicit in the lease.
+Net Investment in Sales-type Leases and Ground Lease Receivables-Net investment in sales-type leases and Ground Lease receivables are recognized when the Company's Ground Leases qualify as sales-type leases.
+The net investment in sales-type leases is initially measured at the present value of the fixed and determinable lease payments, including any guaranteed or unguaranteed residual value of the asset at the end of the lease, discounted at the rate implicit in the lease.
 For newly originated or acquired Ground Leases, the Company's estimate of residual value equals the fair value of the land at lease commencement.
+If a lease qualifies as a sales-type lease, it is further evaluated to determine whether the transaction is considered a sale leaseback transaction.
+When the Company acquires land and enters into a Ground Lease directly with the seller that qualifies as a sales-type lease, the lease does not qualify as a sale leaseback transaction and the lease is considered a financing receivable and is recognized in accordance with ASC 310 and included in "Ground Lease receivables" on the Company's consolidated balance sheets (refer to Note 5).
+The Company's Ground Lease receivables are held-for-investment and are carried at amortized cost.
+The Company considers a Ground Lease receivable to be impaired when, based upon current information and events, it believes that it is probable that the Company will be unable to collect all amounts due under the contractual terms of the Ground Lease.

 Interest Income from Sales-type Leases-Interest income from sales-type leases is recognized under the effective interest method.
-The effective interest method produces a constant yield on the net investment in the lease over the term of the lease.
+The effective interest method produces a constant yield on the net investment in the sales-type lease and Ground Lease receivable over the term of the lease.
 Rent payments that are not fixed and determinable at lease inception, such as percentage rent and CPI adjustments, are not included in the effective interest method calculation and are recognized in "Interest income from sales-type leases" in the Company's consolidated statements of operations in the period earned.
+A Ground Lease receivable is placed on non-accrual status if and when the Company considers the Ground Lease receivable impaired.